Designing Local Distributed Mechanisms: Mechanisms in the trusted LOCAL model

 \begin{proof} The line graph can be coloured with constant multiplicative overhead with the best $(\Delta+1)$-colouring algorithm in $O(\sqrt{\Delta \log \Delta} + \log^* n)$ rounds~\cite{maus20linial}.
 In the loop each colour class can be handled in one round: the endpoints exchange their current values of $t$ and then can immediately compute $m(e)$.
 This takes in total $O(\Delta)$ rounds.
 By Lemma~\ref{lem:local-payments} the payments can be computed with the same round complexity. \end{proof}

-\section{Distributed mechanism for dominating set}
+\subsection{Distributed mechanism for dominating set}

 In this section we design a fast distributed mechanism for computing a minimum weight dominating set.
 A \emph{dominating set} is a subset $D$ of nodes that covers all nodes, i.e.\ each node either has a neighbour in $D$ or is in $D$.
-Each selected agent in $D$ has utility $-w(v)$ and each non-selected agent has utility 0.
+Each selected agent in $D$ has valuation $-w(v)$ and each non-selected agent has valuation 0.

 \begin{theorem} There is an incentive-compatible distributed mechanism that computes a $(1+\ln (\Delta+1))$-approximation of minimum-weight dominating set and runs in time $O(\Delta^3 W + \log^* n)$ in the LOCAL model. \end{theorem}